gabriele-h/almapipo/README.md

 ## Install almapipo

 The requirements are defined within `setup.py`.
-Installing almapipo via pip will automatically also install the requirements as defined in `setup.py`.
+Currently this package is not listed on https://pypi.org/, as this is the first and final version.

-After activating the venv within the folder containing your scripts, you can do `pip install` followed by the path where you put the almapipo package (workaround as long as almapipo is not public on pypi).
+After activating the venv within the folder where you want to put your according scripts, you can do `pip install` followed by the path where you put the git download of the almapipo package (workaround as long as almapipo is not public on pypi).

 **Note:**
 * psycopg2 is among the requirements.
 See